Virunga's Mountain Gorilla Families

 The Kabirizi Family

-Family Origins – Many of the Kabirizi family members were originally part of the Zunguruka troop, led by a silverback of the same name.
-They were habituated in 1994 in Bukima.
-Following the death of Zunguruka due to old age, his son Ndungutse became leader until he was killed by poachers in 1997.
-The troop continued its legacy with Buhanga, son of Ndungutse, at the helm.
-Those responsible for Ndungutse’s killing were arrested and jailed.
+Family Origins – Many Kabirizi family members came from the Zunguruka troop, habituated in 1994 in Bukima.
+After Zunguruka died of old age, his son Ndungutse became leader but was killed by poachers in 1997.
+His son Buhanga then led the group.
+Ndungutse’s killers were arrested and jailed.

-Kabirizi Challenges – On the 2nd February 1998, Buhanga was killed in a clash with Kabirizi, after which the troop was briefly led by matriarch Nsekuye.
-She later died on 1st April 2010.
+Kabirizi Challenges – On 2nd February 1998, Buhanga was killed during a clash with Kabirizi.
+The group was briefly led by matriarch Nsekuye, who died on 1st April 2010.

 The Mapuwa Family

-Mvuyekure Challenges – In 2017 the ageing Mapuwa lost the leadership of the family to a silverback known as Mvuyekure.
-Mapuwa was temporarily exiled before returning as a subordinate silverback.
+Mvuyekure Challenges – In 2017, the ageing Mapuwa lost leadership to silverback Mvuyekure.
+He was exiled temporarily, later returning as a subordinate.

 The Rugendo Family

-Family Origin – Along with the Rugabo and Zunguruka families, the Rugendo troop was one of the first families to be habituated in the Jomba area in 1984.
-From 1984 to March 1998, the family increased from ten to 18 members, before splitting in half in December 1998 following a clash between Rugendo and his son Humba.
-In 2001, Rugendo was tragically murdered by a rebel group in the Bukima area, at which point Senkwekwe, son of Rugendo became the dominant silverback.
+Family Origin – Alongside the Rugabo and Zunguruka families, the Rugendo troop was among the first habituated in Jomba in 1984.
+From then to March 1998, the group grew from 10 to 18 members before splitting in December 1998 after a clash between Rugendo and his son Humba.
+In 2001, Rugendo was killed by rebels in Bukima, and his son Senkwekwe became the new leader.

-Senkwekwe Massacre – The young silverback Senkwekwe led the troop until 2007, when he and five other victims were brutally slain.
-The motivation was thought to be ranger intimidation.
+Senkwekwe Massacre – Senkwekwe led until 2007, when he and five others were killed, likely to intimidate rangers.

-Hope from Tragedy – Without Senkwekwe, the remaining five gorillas persevered, leaderless.
-In 2009, Virunga opened the world’s only mountain gorilla sanctuary, mountain gorillas orphaned by poaching or conflict.
-It was named the Senkwekwe Centre.
+Hope From Tragedy – The five surviving gorillas carried on without a leader.
+In 2009, Virunga opened the world’s only mountain gorilla sanctuary, named the Senkwekwe Centre, for orphans of poaching and conflict.

 The Lulengo Family